didof/myPosts/iteratify/Iteratify.md

 ## Conclusion

-Spero che la semplicità dell'esempio abbia funto più da gentile introduzione all'argomento piuttosto che come fonte di sbadiglio.

-Ecco il recap di alcune considerazioni.

-1. Le funzionalità built-in di JavaScript come il for...of chiamano il metodo sotto l'etichetta `Symbol.iterator`
-2. Rendere non enumerabile il metodo che deve... enumerare
-3. Il metodo `next` può accedere ed interagire con le variabili dichiarate in `iterator` ([Closure](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/scope-closures/README.md)) - si possono fare cose molto fighe, non solo tener traccia di un contatore `i` ;)
+I hope the simplicity of the example served more as a gentle introduction to the subject rather than a source of yawning.

+Here is the recap of some considerations.

+1. _JavaScript_ built-in features like `for...of` call the method under the `Symbol.iterator` label
+2. Make the method it is to enumerate... unenumerable
+3. The `next` method can access and interact with the variables declared in the `iterator` ([Closure](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/scope-closures/README.md)) - you can do very cool things, not just keep track of an `i` counter ;)

 ---

-## Correlated
+## Docs and Correlated

+Iterators in detail (MUST READ, TRUST ME): [You Don't Know JS: ES6 & Beyond](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/es6%20%26%20beyond/ch3.md)

-Questo post è correlato con [Expanding iteratify with Functional Programming](#) - SOON
+This post is related to [Expanding iteratify with Functional Programming](#) - SOON